 Invest in Kids is responsible for the program’s ongoing growth and development, acting as advocate for funding and expansion, and consultant for continuing education and collaboration with program nurses.

-- Community planning: ensures that all local communities who have or plan to have Nurse-Family Partnership® have the knowledge, skills, and support needed to sustain the program and build strong nursing teams
+- Community planning: ensures that all local communities who have or plan to have Nurse-Family Partnership have the knowledge, skills, and support needed to sustain the program and build strong nursing teams

-- Training: ensures that all nurse-home visitors and their supervisors are prepared and supported in delivering Nurse-Family Partnership® to diverse communities and families
+- Training: ensures that all nurse-home visitors and their supervisors are prepared and supported in delivering Nurse-Family Partnership to diverse communities and families

-- Data: helps Nurse-Family Partnership® local teams interpret client data for quality improvement
+- Data: helps Nurse-Family Partnership local teams interpret client data for quality improvement

 - Advocacy: protects state funding for Nurse-Family Partnership® through education and advocacy

-- 21% reduction in smoking and 28% reduction in alcohol use during pregnancy
+reduction in cigarette smoking during pregnancy

 Annual Evaluation Report